Bee Magic Honey

 [Pictured at left is a honeybee and a bumble bee on the right]

+Many beekeepers want to collect swarms.
+It's a way for them to get free bees.
 Click here for a list of beekeepers in the Oxford, Middlesex and Elgin counties who are willing to collect swarms.

 Before you call a beekeeper to come collect a swarm, please look over these photos below to be sure they actually are honey bees and not some other insect such as wasps, hornets or bumble bees.